 Short term borrowing for temporary revenue purposes is authorised by the Accounting Officer.
+All other borrowing requires the authorisation of the Corporation and following reclassification into the Public Sector, the ESFA.

 The College has no plans to increase borrowings, and the plan for the Estate is expected to release funds to refurbish the Weybridge Estate and repay ESFA for the funding owed.